kubeflow/kubeflow/kubeflow/profiles/prototypes/README.md

       owner: alice
 ```

 The Target resource is created by the controller using the information in the Profile Resource.
+The Target resource is created within the shared namespace.
 The target contains a template where the name of the namespace and the permissions are specified.
 An example is:

 ```
 apiVersion: kubeflow.org/v1alpha1